Research Project Title:

 Seeking Critical Information for Autonomous Mining and Construction Machines via Operator Gaze Tracking

-abstract:Automating excavation in mining and construction applications is crucial today as the supply of skilled operators cannot match market demand.
-To make control decisions for autonomous excavators, gaze tracking can be employed in solely extracting key information that skilled operators use in the field.
-A camera that looks into both the eye and the surroundings will be worn by a subject to collect data.
-Using tools like Convolutional Neural Networks, human attention points will be characterized.
+abstract:Automating excavation in mining and construction applications is crucial today, as the supply of skilled operators cannot match market demand.
+To make control decisions for autonomous excavators, gaze-tracking can be employed by solely extracting key information that skilled operators use in the field during a digging task.
+A subject will wear a camera that looks into both the eye and the surroundings to collect data.
+After characterizing the human attention points of a digging task, transition points from digging to picking up can be identified using optical flow.
 This information will serve to identify appropriate inputs in the control decision process.